Wigeric of Lotharingia: Family and descendants

-Wigeric and Cunigunda were the founders of the dynasty of the House of Ardennes.
+Wigeric and Cunigunda were the founders of the dynasty of the House of Ardenne.
 Its three branches, Ardennes-Verdun, Ardennes-Bar, and Ardennes-Luxembourg, dominated Lorraine for a century and a half.
 The Ardennes family extended from Laon and Reims to Trier and Cologne, from Metz and Verdun to Liège and Antwerp.
 Its descendants were to appear in the following positions: